olewsaa/Yacht-computer/Pos_and_Time/README.md

 and additional information, another utility is xgps which display a graphical map of the satellites.

+To enable connection from clients in the network some settings need to be updated.
+See the file gpsd in this repo for the gpsd config file, in addition the file gpsd.socket (also in this repo) also need to be updated in order to allow for any client node in the network to connect.
+After a reboot any gpsd client (gpsmon, xgps etc) should be allowed to connect to the openplotter server.

 ## Chrony
 Chrony will provide time for it's own host are well as act a server for any other hosts that synchronise its clock to the yacht computer.